 TWAM has adopted an assurance framework designed to give sufficient, continuous and reliable assurance on the stewardship of TWAM, the management of its major risks to organisational success and the delivery of improved, cost-effective public service.

 TWAM establishes clear channels of communication with all sections of the community and other stakeholders, through a variety of channels, encouraging open and meaningful consultation and ensuring accountability.

-TWAM has a clear mission and a vision for 2018.
+TWAM has a clear mission and a vision.
 Impact is measured via Annual Report, Statement of Accounts, publication of KPIs and achievement of objectives.